-Well 6 was rehabilitated over several days from June 10-12, 2019.
-The well was rehabilitated using physical surging with a surge block, air displacement surging using an inflatable packer, and airlift pumping which included a 350 kg acid treatment.
+Well 5 was rehabilitated over several days from June 13-17, 2019.
+The well was rehabilitated using physical surging with a surge block, air displacement surging using an inflatable packer, airlift pumping and two separate chemical treatments using 200 kg each of hydrochloric acid.

 The well was initially airlifted and surged using a dual surge block to remove loose fouling material from the casing and screen.
 An inflatable packer was then installed to the top of the screen and the well airlifted off bottom, which produced a dark discharge and fine sediment.
-350 kg of acid was then injected into the well and this solution was air displacement surged out through the screen to the surrounding formation and gravel pack before being left in the well overnight to react.
-The following day, the acid solution was removed from the well and neutralized in a storage bin before being hauled offsite for disposal.
-The well was then surged and airlifted with a surge block, concentrating on the upper section of the well screen where the majority of the buildup in the video was noticed.
-This produced a black discharge that slowly cleared with airlifting.
+200 kg of acid was then injected in to the well and this solution was air displacement surged out through the screen to the surrounding formation and gravel pack before being left in the well overnight to react.
+The following day, the acid solution was removed from the well and neutralized in a storage bin, before being hauled offsite for disposal.
+This same acidification procedure was repeated twice.
+The well was airlift surged following this, until the discharge was clear and sediment free.